Large Language Models Meet Knowledge Graphs for Question Answering: Synthesis and Opportunities: Open Challenges and Opportunities

 \spara{Explainable and Fairness-Aware QA.} The scale of LLMs poses challenges to explainability and fairness in QA.
 While integrating KGs offers a path toward interpretable reasoning, it also introduces computational challenges and fairness concerns.
 Future work may consider the following directions: \textbf{(1) Reasoning over subgraphs}: Retrieving subgraphs from large-scale KGs is computationally expensive and often results in overly complex or incomprehensible explanations.
-Structure-aware retrieval and reranking methods should be employed to identify subgraphs consistent with the gold paths.
+Structure-aware retrieval and reranking methods should be employed to identify subgraphs consistent with the gold subgraphs.
 Furthermore, CoT-based prompting can be used to guide LLMs in generating explicit reasoning steps grounded in the retrieved subgraphs. \textbf{(2) Fairness-aware knowledge retrieval}: LLMs can capture social biases from training data, but KGs may contain incomplete or biased knowledge.
 As a result, the fairness concerns remain in RAG~\citep{wu2024does}.
-Incorporating fairness-aware techniques into KG retrieval (e.g., reranking based on bias detection) and integrating them with counterfactual prompting can mitigate bias. \textbf{(3) Multi-turn QA}: Single-turn QA restricts the exploration of diverse perspectives and limits the exploration of reasoning processes.
-Developing multi-turn QA with retrieval strategies that can dynamically detect and adjust for bias and improve further the explainability and fairness through multi-turn interactions.
+Incorporating fairness-aware techniques into KG retrieval (e.g., reranking based on bias detection) and integrating them with counterfactual prompting can mitigate bias. \textbf{(3) Explainable conversational QA}: Single-turn QA restricts the exploration of diverse perspectives and limits the reasoning processes.
+Developing conversational QA with retrieval strategies can dynamically detect and adjust knowledge biases and further improve the explainability of the RAG-based QA system through multi-turn user interactions.